0xumarkhatab/0xumarkhatab-audits/README.md

 ## About Me

-Umar Khatab is an aspiring Associate security researcher.
+Umar Khatab is an aspiring Aecurity researcher.

 He has worked in the blockchain space for 2.5 years as of now.

-Triumphing the building, now he is heading toward securing the protocols.
+Triumphing the building, now he is heading towards securing the Web3 ecosystem.

 ## Reports